Items Detailed items Activities

 2.1 Industrial safety and health Employee safety and health

-Operating Industrial Safety and Health Committee (employee member, employer member / hold meetings on a quarterly basis)
+Operation of Industrial Safety and Health Committee (employee representatives, employer representatives/ quarterly meetings

-Annual fire drill training (Yeoksam and Pangyo in 2022 / Will also hold at Seocho in 2023)
+Annual fire evacuation drills (Yeoksam and Pangyo in 2022 / Yeoksam, Seocho, and Pangyo in 2023)

-Detect wiretapping, eavesdropping and illegal filming (closed space, meeting room, rest room, etc.)
+Detection of wiretapping, eavesdropping and illegal filming (in closed spaces, meeting rooms, restrooms, etc.)

-Semi-annual risk assessment activities (industrial safety and health committee activities)
+Risk assessment activities (industrial safety and health activities)

-Adopted ISOS services that provides comprehensive safety management services during overseas business trips starting 2022 (covers both business travelers/dispatch employees, 300 business trips in 2022)
+ISOS services that provide comprehensive safety management services during overseas business trips (covering both business travelers and dispatch employees, 859 business trips in 2023)

 2.2 Human resources development Employee status